pshon/vcapi/README.md

 ## API

 Below is a list of the public methods in the common classes you will most likely use.
-For a more formal source of class/method documentation, please see the [PHPdoc generated documentation](http://chriso.github.io/klein.php/docs/).

 ```php
 User::